Do you want to add your Etsy store to your WordPress site?

 Etsy shops have strict product guidelines with limited payment options, which may not be available in many countries.
 You also don’t have the ability to add advanced features to your Etsy Shop like you can do with a WooCommerce online store.

 However, Etsy offers you more exposure to a niche clientele looking for handcrafted, artistic, and unique products.
-It is very easy to use, and you don’t have to spend much time on finding customers because they are already on the site.
+It’s very easy to use, and you don’t have to spend much time finding customers and converting leads because they are already on the site.

-If you want to expand your business, then you may want to use WordPress to create a website to better showcase your Etsy shop products.
+If you want to expand your business, then you may want to use WordPress to create a website to showcase your Etsy shop products better.

 Adding Your Etsy Store in WordPress